 A selection of recent glass works, loosely defined as vessels, were included in The Venice Show at ALMA ZEVI Venice, (2020).
 With this body of work, Brandolini d’Adda has developed his technique of repurposing cotissi (remnants of glass from previous firings in Murano), ensuring that his practice takes a fresh perspective on the place of glass in contemporary art.
 The use of these leftover cotissi began as a celebration of emotive colour, rawness and imperfection, and has since evolved as part of a broader study on waste and re-use.

 Marcantonio Brandolini d’Adda has been included in two important group shows: The Glass Ark.
 Animals in the Pierre Rosenberg Collection (Le Stanze del Vetro, Venice) and Vitrea (Triennale Milano, Milan) (2021).
-Previously, his sculptures have been shown in group and solo exhibitions at the Glass Museum in Murano, Venice; ALMA ZEVI in Venice and New York City (2017, 2018, 2020); and David Gill Gallery, London (2017).
+His sculptures have been shown in group and solo exhibitions at PATERSON ZEVI, London (2022); the Glass Museum in Murano, Venice; ALMA ZEVI in Venice and New York City (2017, 2018, 2020); and David Gill Gallery, London (2017).

 Alongside his artistic practice, Marcantonio Brandolini d’Adda is involved in several activities developing new, sustainable glass techniques.
 He also runs the Venetian glass company LagunaB, founded by his mother Marie Brandolini d’Adda in 1994.
 As part of its mission, LagunaB co-founded AUTONOMA, an international exchange programme with the Pilchuck Glass School in Washington, USA.
 AUTONOMA is also a founding partner of the VITAL carbon sequestration project in the Venice lagoon.